human-centered design strategist

 cover1.png

-and let dreams become a part of your reality
+and make dreams a part of your reality

 dormiologo.png